dannysimfukwe/paychangugem/README.md

   ```

-  Then Use the operator's ID to buy Airtime
+  Then use the operator's ID to buy Airtime

   ```
     airtime_payment_payload = {